MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-setup.md

 ## Enable Microsoft Defender Antivirus

 Because your organization has been using Symantec as your primary antivirus solution, Microsoft Defender Antivirus (Microsoft Defender AV) is most likely disabled on your organization's Windows devices.
-Microsoft Defender AV can run alongside your existing antivirus solution.
-This step of the migration process involves enabling Microsoft Defender AV.
+This step of the migration process involves enabling Microsoft Defender AV, which can run alongside your existing antivirus solution.

-You can use one of several methods to enable Microsoft Defender AV as listed in the following table:
+Use one the methods listed in the following table:

 |Method  |What to do  |